 OPTIMISE: Oncology-Primary Care Partnership to Improve Comprehensive Survivorship Care (H-49731)

-- Receive coordinated care between their oncologist and PCP throughout cancer treatment facilitated by a structured communication and referral process
+- Receive coordinated care between their oncologist and PCP during and after cancer-directed treatment facilitated by a structured communication and referral process

 - Receive a risk-stratified shared care model of post-treatment surveillance

 Additionally, both patients receiving OPTIMISE and Usual Medical Care will complete six follow-up surveys.
 Two will be administered during cancer treatment, one will be administered at SCP delivery, and three will be administered in the first year post-treatment.

 Patients will receive a $20 Clincard per survey for a total of up to $140.

 Patients with breast, colon or hematological malignancies who are being treated with curative intent and have chronic or serious health conditions that require ongoing monitoring and management during and after cancer treatment are eligible to participate.

 This study is funded by the National Cancer Institute R01 CA2249474 and registered on ClinicalTrials.gov NCT05323409.